Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/about-cloud/change-your-dbt-cloud-theme.md

 ## Prerequisites

 - You have a dbt Cloud account.
 If you don’t, try [dbt Cloud for free!](https://www.getdbt.com/signup)
-- Dark mode is currently available on the Developer plan and will gradually be made available for all [plans](https://www.getdbt.com/pricing) in the future.
-Stay tuned for updates.

 ## Change themes in dbt Cloud